What our Cultures of the World lesson plan includes

-Students work in pairs to discuss and identify parts of their own cultures (if you want, students can also work either alone or in pairs for this activity).
+Students will work in pairs to discuss and identify parts of their own cultures.
+(If you want, they can also work either alone instead.)
 They will then decided if their answers are the same or different than their partner’s answers.
-The students will then write about what they learned about their partner and answer questions about what to do if two different cultures disagree about something.
-They also draw a picture based on what they’ve learned about their own culture.
+The students will write about what they learned about their partner and answer questions about what to do if two different cultures disagree about something.
+They will also draw a picture based on what they learned about their own culture.
 This drawing can include their favorite sports, foods, holidays, or religious images.

 TRUE OR FALSE PRACTICE WORKSHEET

-For the practice worksheet, students will read 20 statements about culture and decide whether those statements are true or false.
-They will also change the false statements to make them true.
+For the practice worksheet, students will read 20 statements about culture and decide whether those statements are true (T) or false (F).
+Fo any of the false statements, they will rewrite them so that they are true.

 CULTURES OF THE WORLD HOMEWORK ASSIGNMENT

 The homework assignment asks students to match information to the correct culture.
+There are 15 descriptions and six options in the word bank to use.
 Students will also use their imaginations to come up with a new culture.
-They list things that would be part of their new culture, like foods, clothing, traditions, and more.
+They will list things that would be part of their new culture, like foods, clothing, traditions, and more.

 Worksheet Answer Keys

 This lesson plan includes answer keys for the practice worksheet and the homework assignment.
-No answer key is provided for the activity worksheet, as student’s answers will vary depending on their answers and the answers of their partner.
+Correct answers are in red to make it easy to compare them to your students’ work.
+Given the nature of some prompts, their answers will vary.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.